iqbalyarkhan/old-website/content/2019-12-24--GatsbyJS-Line-Numbers.md

 We're now ready to use code blocks in our blog.
 To do so you'd have to use 3 back ticks at the start of your code block, choose the language you're about to enter (c++, js, css etc) and add the option of `{numberLines: true}` to show line numbers.
 Optionally, you can also give a starting line number if you don't want it to begin at line 1 by doing this: `{numberLines: 13}`.

 If you're interested, I'm using [prism-okadia](https://github.com/ocodia/okaidia-prismjs-theme/blob/master/okaidia.css) for this blog.
-You can find more prism themes [here](https://github.com/PrismJS/prism-themes/tree/master/themes).
+You can find more prism themes [here](https://github.com/PrismJS/prism-themes/tree/master/themes) and [here](https://github.com/PrismJS/prism/).

 Happy coding!